InfernalWAVE/GD_Spectrogram/README.md

 you may need to adjust the FFT size or NUM_BUCKETS to suit your needs and/or hardware capabilities.

+the .gitignore is set to ignore the .tres files in the captures folder bc they can be too large for github depending on the length of the capture.

 # CREDITS
 This software contains assets from the Librosa repo (sample sounds for validation).
 See LICENSE.LIBROSA.md for information on permissions.